 If you do get the opportunity to explore, it would be helpful to have an idea of some places you'd like to see beforehand.
-Maybe create a list of sites, so you don't spend your free time trying to plan out your days, unless you prefer to wander spontaneously because that can be a lot of fun too.
+Create a list of sites to see so you don't spend your free time trying to plan out your days, unless you prefer to wander spontaneously because that can be a lot of fun too.

 3. Prepare and pack your notes, schedule and itinerary in a folder

 Being extremely organized is important for me on a daily basis, but even more so for travelling.
 If you have a folder that you can keep all of your documents in, then grab it and pack it full of your important documents before you head out on your trip.

 You don't want to arrive at your destination, only to realize you've lost your notes or your schedule.
 Keeping your documents together will keep you more organized upon arrival and it will help minimize your stress.